belle2/basf2/analysis/doc/FullEventInterpretation.rst

 #.
 Copy an example steering file from ``analysis/examples/FEI/`` to your directory and modify it (especially choose a different prefix(!))
 #.
 Use ``python3 analysis/scripts/fei/distributed.py`` to perform the training
 #.
 Take a look at the summary.pdf which is created at the end of the training
 #.
-Upload the weightfiles to the condition database: ``conditionsdb upload production localdb/database.txt``
+Upload the weightfiles to the condition database: ``b2conditionsdb-request localdb/database.txt``
 #.
 Load the path in your analyis-steering file by choosing the option ``training=False`` in the ``FEIConfiguration``
 #.
 Use the ParticleLists created by the FEI ``B+:generic``, ``B+:semileptonic``, ``B0:generic``, ``B0:semileptonic`` and the signal-probabilities stored in the extra Info ``(extraInfo(SignalProbability))`` in your analysis.